jesusfb/fullstack-gym/Backend/README.md

 * [Maven](https://maven.apache.org/)

 <!-- TODO: libraries used -->
+## Libraries Used
+- Mockito - For Unit Testing
+- JUnit - For Unit Testing
+- Springframework - To create the URL mappings

 <!-- TODO: add features of the api -->
+## Features
+- Simple and comprehensive structure
+ - URL mappings
+- Individual Unit Testing units
+- Inclusive and easily updated information

 <!-- TODO: how to build and run the api -->
+# How to run the app
+- Clone the repository
+- Open the project in Intellij
+- Navigate to the /Backend/src/main/java/resources/application.properties
+- Change the values according to the values used in the Database0
+- Run the API by running /Backend/src/main/java/com.backend/ProjectApplication

 # API Endpoints